 Welcome!
 I am a postdoctoral fellow at CITA (the Canadian Institute for Theoretical Astrophysics), where I work on cosmology: the study of the evolution and contents of the universe as a whole.
-I'm interested in several topics related to current and upcoming observations on cosmological scales; these topics include line intensity mapping and its promise for cosmology, perturbation theory for large-scale structure (specifically the effective field theory approach), weak gravitational lensing, and efficient use of N-body simulations.
+I'm interested in several topics related to current and upcoming observations on cosmological scales; these topics include line intensity mapping and its promise for cosmology, perturbation theory for large-scale structure, weak gravitational lensing, and efficient use of N-body simulations.
 I am also currently involved in the CCAT-prime collaboration and the Cosmic Visions 21cm working group.

 - Postdoctoral Fellow, Canadian Institute for Theoretical Astrophysics, 09/2016 - present